DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/05 Overview.md

 - HtmlEditor does not support complex clipboard data formats of HTML pages and text processor applications, such as Microsoft Word®.

-- HtmlEditor supports Google Chrome spellcheck feature.
+- HtmlEditor supports browser spellcheck functionality.